am11/Docs/mvc/models/model-binding.rst

 Customize model binding behavior with attributes
 --------------------------------------------------------
 MVC contains several attributes that you can use to direct its default model binding behavior to a different source.
-For example, you can specify whether binding is required for a field, or if it should never happen at all by using the ``[BindRequired]`` or ``[BindNever]`` attributes.
+For example, you can specify whether binding is required for a property, or if it should never happen at all by using the ``[BindRequired]`` or ``[BindNever]`` attributes.
 Alternatively, you can override the default data source, and specify the model binder's data source.
 Below is a list of model binding attributes:

 - ``[BindRequired]``: This attribute adds a model state error if binding cannot occur.
 - ``[BindNever]``: Tells the model binder to never bind to this parameter.